0X616C695F6D/testbed_da/testbed_da.md

 Tasks:
-+ Use matlab:
-    + sample for 2-3 psk mods
-    + sample for 2-3 qam mods
 + Validate performance of those mods before adding a channel model
 + Add Resnet & CNN
 + Can I somehow use the new TorchSig paper?
 It has inbuilt ML inference on GR